fitzsimonsjl/blog-rest-api/README.md

 `rspec ./spec/controllers/api/v1/posts_controller_spec.rb`

-If you get a bundle error, re-run the above commands pre-pended with `bundle exec`.
+If you get a bundle error, re-run the above commands prepended with `bundle exec`.
 The tests should now run successfully.

 ### Making Requests